Support our sponsor: Greene County CVB

 P.O.
 Box 341530

 Beavercreek, Ohio 45434

 REGISTRATION AND TEAM ELIGIBILITY:

-5. Travel Permits (if outside OSYSA) – IMPORTANT If your team is not in Ohio South (OSYSA) please make sure you have all of the necessary travel documents from your local governing soccer group.
-Out of state teams need to start this process early to make sure you have all of the necessary authorizations from your state USYSA governing body to allow you to travel to the Haunted Classic.
+IMPORTANT If your team is not rostered with OSYSA or NWOYSL, please make sure you have all the necessary travel documents from your local governing soccer group.
+Out of state teams need to start this process early to make sure you have proper authorization from your state USYSA governing body to allow you to travel to the Haunted Classic.
 This process can take several days or longer so please start this process early.

 FOREIGN TEAMS - For a team coming from a CONCACAF nation: